Forty-four graduate from Clarion-Limestone

 Valedictorian Jocelyn Henry and salutatorian Kendall Dunn celebrated their longtime friendship and competition for school honors.

-Henry is the daughter of Mike and Robin Henry.
-Her future plans are to attend Chatham University to major in exercise science in the doctorate physical therapy track.
+Jocelyn is the daughter of Mike and Robin Henry.
+Jocelyn’s future plans are to attend Chatham University to major in exercise science in the doctorate physical therapy track.

 Jess Quinn was the keynote speaker and is a 1990 Clarion-Limestone graduate.
 He was hired by the Clarion Area School District in 1999 and has taught Title reading/math, fourth grade, fifth grade, and is currently teaching sixth grade.
 In addition to broadcasting basketball games he has become a published author.
 His first book, “Before Becoming a Man,” was published in 2019, and a second book, “Before the Break of Dawn,” is currently being published.

-In addition to the awarding of diplomas by Principal Rob Sintobin and Superintendent Brian Weible, junior class officers Nick Aaron and Lilly Mahle offered a greeting, the Clarion-Limestone Choir directed by Jody Hattrick offered a musical selection, Bracey Goheen gave the senior officer speech and Weible gave closing remarks.
+In addition to the awarding of diplomas by principal Sintobin and Superintendent Brian Weible, junior class officers Nick Aaron and Lilly Mahle offered a greeting, the Clarion-Limestone Choir directed by Jody Hattrick offered a musical selection, Bracey Goheen gave the senior officer speech and Weible gave closing remarks.